kbaum/peeps/README.md

 ```

 ## Namespaced Pundit Policies

+This section describes two approaches.
+In the first approach we hook into pundit ourselves.
+The second approach briefly describes what we do today with jsonapi-authorization.

+### Hooking Directory Into Pundit Ourselves

 For this example, we will have one policy for PhoneNumber and another for Bar::PhoneNumber.
 First define the two policies: